 The M.S. in Business Analytics is officially designated as a STEM (science, technology, engineering, and mathematics) degree program.
 The STEM certification provides international students in our program with authorization to work in the United States for an additional 24 months beyond the standard 12 months under OPT, for a total of 36 months of work authorization.

 The average TOEFL score for admitted international students was 100.
-There is no minimum, but the higher the score you receive, the better your chances are of an acceptance.
+There is no minimum score required for the MSBA program (see University requirements here), but the higher the score you receive, the better your chances of acceptance are.

 Students’ average age is 26.

 We target a class of 40-45 per year.

 For our most recent graduating class (2019), 100% of students who were job seeking received full-time employment within 2 months of graduation.

 For our most recent graduating class (2019), the average salary offer was just over $84,000.
 This does not include benefits and signing bonuses.

 Students have received offers from companies such as PetCo, Ford, Lexis Nexus, GM, Apple, Sparrow Health, Walmart, PwC, EY, Cognizant Technologies, Deloitte, Mars, Inc., IBM, Intel, and more.
 Typical job titles include business intelligence developer, data analyst, solutions architect and consultant, but job titles are not standardized across the industry.